thejesusyung/shopping-assistant-bot/README.md

 ## Features

 - **Natural Language Understanding**: Powered by OpenAI's GPT models to understand user queries.
+- **Intelligent Preference Handling**: Dynamically uses the product catalog to accurately identify user preferences like brand, preventing confusion with model names.
 - **Product Filtering**: Supports filtering by price, brand, specs, and availability.
-- **Typo Correction**: Uses Levenshtein distance to handle typos in product names.
+- **Advanced Typo Correction**: Uses robust fuzzy matching (`rapidfuzz`) to handle typos in product names.
-- **Contextual Conversations**: Maintains a short-term memory of the conversation.
+- **Contextual Conversations**: Maintains a short-term memory of the conversation and user preferences.
-- **Multilingual**: Responds in both English and Russian.
+- **Dedicated Language Detection**: Explicitly detects the user's language (English/Russian) to ensure responses are in the correct language.

 ## Setup and Installation